kchen52/2na/README.md

 android.permission.SEND_SMS - To send a predefined message to the incoming caller when the app is set to Driving mode.

-android.permission.VIBRATE - To give the user feedback when they switch between Driving/Non-Driving states.

 android.permission.RECEIVE_BOOT_COMPLETED - To allow the app to start its service in the background after booting up the device.